 The first step in reducing the risk of slip-and-fall accidents is to perform a risk analysis of your workplace.
 Even if you know your workplace like the back of your hand, you still need to identify and prioritize areas of risk.
 Make sure there’s plenty of lighting to illuminate the area, making slippery areas easier to spot.
 Go through and inspect the floors while looking for signs of spilled oil, battery acid, gasoline or other chemicals.
 Once these areas are identified, prioritize them from least to greatest risk.

 The next step is to take action towards fixing these areas of risk.
 If oil is constantly being spilled in the area where your forklifts are parked, then perhaps you could lay out some absorbent mats to help control the spill.
+Installing non-slip stair treads is another great option to improve foot traffic safety.
 You can also hang up signs to let employees know about the danger of slip-and-fall accidents.
 There are just a few of the many ways companies can reduce the chance of fall accidents in the workplace.

 [cta]Have questions about slip-and-fall prevention products for your company?
 Contact Travis Zdrazil at firstname.lastname@example.org or (800) 869-9633.[/cta]